 “I was both fatigued and anxious at the same time, convinced by ongoing chest pain and shortness of breath that a second heart attack must be imminent.
 I felt a cold, low-grade terror on a daily basis.”

-Although I no longer live with the same cold, low-grade terror on a daily basis, I realized as I was reading Dr. Gilmartin’s book that I still tend to spend way more time in that hypervigilant state than is healthy for me.
+Although I no longer live with the same cold, low-grade daily terror, I realized as I was reading Dr. Gilmartin’s book that I still tend to spend far more time in that hypervigilant state than is healthy for me.
 I suspect that my friends living with cancer, IBS, and many other diagnoses may experience this, too.

 Because of frequent bouts of refractory angina, shortness of breath and crushing fatigue that accompany my current diagnosis of Inoperable Coronary Microvascular Disease, almost every day (sometimes several times a day) – I abruptly stop what I’m doing, clutch my chest, and ask myself: